 Facebook user Suzanne Leary offers a healthy perspective.
 "You need to look at the bright side of the coin.
 I have a telephone that I don't pay one penny for because I qualify for SNAP benefits.
 I also have an Amazon Prime account for which I pay no shipping charges on anything I send to my family for a discounted price of only $6 a month," Leary said.

-So my $20 a month actually saves me over $700 a year.
 So in addition to these savings, I get enough to buy bread, milk and eggs every month," she continued.

 “We can and need to do much better in the United States to support older adults with the basic costs of living,” Bauer said.
 “It’s a simple fact that $23 a month in SNAP food assistance isn’t enough.
 Still, there are ways to maximize those benefits.”